grplyler/td/README.md

-Imagine never having to leave the comfort of your command line to open and app on your know or web browser just to see which bug you needed to fix next, or which task you jotted down earlier.

-Before i wrote `td` I experimented with many todo managers.
-Mac Notes, Mac Reminders, Google Tasks, and various Android app.
+Before I wrote `td` I experimented with many todo managers.
+Mac Notes, Mac Reminders, Google Tasks, and various Android Apps.
-At my job where I worked with a lot a fast changing data, python scripts, csv, and json files, keeping track of what comes next, what stage of the data processing I was in was non trivial.
+At my job where I worked with a lot a fast changing data, python scripts, `csv`, and `json` files, keeping track of what comes next and what stage of the data processing I was in was non trivial.

 Enter `td`.